icon-project/multisig-wallet/README.md

 #### submitTransaction

-Submit transaction which is to be executed when the number of confirmations meets 'requrement'.
+Submit transaction which is to be executed when the number of confirmations meets 'requirement'.
 Only wallet owners can call this method.
-The wallet owner who has called this method be confirmed to this transaction as soon as submit transaction successfully.
+The wallet owner who has called this method is confirmed as soon as submit transaction successfully.

 ```python
 @external
 def submitTransaction(self, _destination: Address, _method: str="", _params: str="", _value: int=0, _description: str=""):
 ```

 **Example**